toteload/gamma/docs/Roadmap.md

 - [ ] Add `loop`, `break` and `continue`
 	- [ ] Semantic check: `break` and `continue` can only be used inside a loop
 	- [ ] Add optional labels for `loop`.
 You can `break :label` or `continue :label`.
+	- `loop :main { break :main }`
 - [ ] `main` function must be of the correct type `fn() -> int`.
 - [ ] Add `let` statement.
 	- Variable initialization is optional.
-This can also be skipped, to keep the language simpler.
+This can also be skipped entirely, to keep the language simpler.
  - [ ] Add assignment operator
 	 - I am thinking something like `set x = ...;`.
 This makes parsing super easy, because it starts with a keyword.
 	 - This set syntax may be OK for a Lisp like language, but I don't like it for this C-like language.
 	 - And when I think about it now; I do like it again!
+This way all statements start with a unique keyword
 - [ ] `void` can only be used as the return type of a function
 - Testing
 	- [ ] Set up a way to run generated programs and compare output.